blueoc-phucpham/notes/docs/index.md

 2. Backend
     - [ ] **Write CRUD Role API**
       - **Description**: Write CRUD API for Role to able admin create, update or delete role permissions.
+Admin should be able to create new role with permission (view/update/delete) or update existing role permissions.
+Only admin can access this api, normal user will see a 403 status code
       - **Estimation**: 4 hours

-    - [ ] Write Role assign APIs
+    - [ ] **Write Role assign APIs**
       - **Description:** Write user role assign API.
 Add username search API to support admin choose user in assign dialog.
+Already done in user sign up story.

+    - [ ] **Ensure access control in Note CRUD API**
+      - **Description:** Review and update note CRUD API to align with user's role.
+Update UI to hide update/delete button based on user permissions.
-      - **Estimation**: 4 hours
+      - **Estimate:** 4 hours

 3. Intergate